 G. Projections into Required Yards

-N O P 0
+N 0 P 0

 Encroachment Type Front St. Side Side Rear

-Frontage 1 May enc roach up
+Frontage 1 May encroach up

 to the property

-line -
+line

-Steps or Ramp to May enc roach up
+Steps or Ramp to May end roach up

-Building Entrance to the p roperty
+Building Entrance to the property

-line -
+line

-Architectural Features Architectural Features 3' max.
-3' max. -
+Architectural Features 3' max.
+3' max.
+3' max.

-Encroachments at grade are not allowed within a

-street ROW, alley ROW, or across a lot line.
+Encroachments at grade are not allowed within a street ROW, alley ROW, or across a lot line.

-1 See Division 3.3 (Specific to Frontage Types) for

-further refinement of the allowed encroachments for